BIONF/FAS/README.md

 The annotation output (`your_proteins.json` by default) will be saved in `/annotation/path/`.

-Alternatively, you can do the annotation using [InterProScan](https://www.ebi.ac.uk/interpro/about/interproscan/) and use the function `annoParserFAS` to convert the InterProScan's *tsv* output into *json format* for using with FAS.
+Alternatively, you can do the annotation using [InterProScan](https://www.ebi.ac.uk/interpro/about/interproscan/) and use the function `parseAnno` to convert the InterProScan's *tsv* output into *json format* for using with FAS.

 ```
 fas.parseAnno -i INPUT.tsv -o /annotation/path/INPUT.json -t <tool_name> -f <feature columns> ...
 ```

-Please check the usage of `annoParserFAS` for more info (using `annoParserFAS -h`).
+Please check the usage of `parseAnno` for more info (using `fas.parseAnno -h`).

 ## Compare protein feature architectures

 The main purpose of FAS is to calculate the similarity score between 2 given proteins (or two list of proteins).
-This can be done using the `calcFAS` function.
+This can be done using the `run` function.

 ```
 fas.run -s seed.fa -q query.fa -a /annotation/path/ -o /output/path/
 ```
-If the annotations of *seed* and *query* protein(s) already exist in `/annotation/path/` (*seed.json* and *query.json*, respectively), `calcFAS` will use these annotations for calculating the FAS scores.
+If the annotations of *seed* and *query* protein(s) already exist in `/annotation/path/` (*seed.json* and *query.json*, respectively), `run` will use these annotations for calculating the FAS scores.
 Otherwise, it will first annotate the proteins and then compare the feature architectures of those two protein sets.

 # Additional Information